Wythenshawe Town F.C.: Ground

 The club played at Hough End Field on Princess Road until 1974, with their headquarters in the Princess Hotel.
 They then moved to a new ground on Timpson Road in the Baguley area of Wythenshawe, where three prefab houses were converted into a clubhouse.
-The ground was named the Ericstan Stadium after founder members Eric Renard and Stan Hahn.
+The ground was named Ericstan Park after founder members Eric Renard and Stan Hahn.
 The two are also remembered in the club badge, which includes a fox (Renard in French) and cockerel (Hänchen in German).

 A new clubhouse was opened in 2009.